slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On hiring and being hired

-Hire most but only retain the best.
+Hire likable persons that «get shit done» but only retain the best.

-> *'Trust someone if they say they are human and susceptible to conflicts of interest but actively avoiding such conflicts.'*

 > *'Two valid methods: hiring on culture contribution and hiring on culture matching.'*

+How to keep talented people?
+Respect them.
+You'll never respect them if you don't pay them accordingly.

 > *'He who works with his hands is a laborer.
 He who works with his hands and his head is a craftsman.
 He who works with his hands and his head and his heart is an artist.' --  St. Francis of Assisi*

-How to keep talented people?
-Respect them.
-You'll never respect them if you don't pay them accordingly.

 <!--
 make them part of the solution and part of the answer.